FiveN1/3D-Fracral-Demo/README.md

 I recommend watching [Tim Milliards video](https://www.youtube.com/watch?v=DnbXLUDoS-4) about adding cimgui to your sokol project. this project uses 3912b3d pull of imgui.

+This is my first time using sokol in a project and I love it!
+Everything is super simple and easy to use!
+Exporting to web is strainght forward (once you get emscripten running).
+Also switching from C++ to pure C was great, got rid of a lot of decision fatigue!